jwhitham/aoc/2022/22/README.md

 on another face.
 The new direction could be determined directly, but this would mean figuring out the right 3D vector rotation again.

-My fear now is that a further puzzle will involve folding hypercubes.
+My fear now is that a further puzzle will involve folding hypercubes or more complex 3D shapes.